kbase/status/README.md

-* No serious known problems at this time.
+* No systemwide problems known at this time.

 (last updated Oct 24 2018)